Check here for Latest Updates! As of 7/16/13.

 - Administration -Building 6, 2nd floor Vice Chancellor Administrative Service Office

-In addition, all CPR classes taught by the Health Office to HCC departmental personnel covers how to properly use an AED.
-Courses offered to HCC faculty and staff are substantially lower in cost to encourage personnel to take advantage of learning CPR/AED or first aid to use in their personal lives.
-The added benefit to HCC is that they are taught the critical importance of calling 911 in an emergency.
+In addition, all CPR classes taught by the Health Office to Honolulu CC departmental personnel covers how to properly use an AED.
+Courses offered to Honolulu CC faculty and staff are substantially lower in cost to encourage personnel to take advantage of learning CPR/AED or first aid to use in their personal lives.
+The added benefit to Honolulu CC is that they are taught the critical importance of calling 911 in an emergency.

 First Aid Kits